aint/gs/README.md

 I advocate for BDD testing because tests that follow BDD principles are more expressive and readable.

+### Docs

+Maybe there are not so much `godoc` as you would like to see.
+But I believe that the most of code is pretty much self-documented and straightforward.

 # Improvments

 - [ ] swagger